rmoorman/phoenix_presence_list/README.md

 # PhoenixPresenceList

-Keep presence state up to date using broadcasted presence_diff data.
+Keep a presence list up to date using broadcasted presence_diff data.

 The functionality in this package is closely modelled after what the `syncState` and `syncDiff` functions on `Presence` in `phoenix.js` provide.